Laurae2/Laurae/README.md

 * Auto-tune t-SNE (t-Distributed Stochastic Neighbor Embedding), but it comes already with premade hyperparameters tuned for minimal reproduction loss!

+**Automated Reporting for Machine Learning:**

+* Generate an in-depth automated report for linear regression with interactive elements.

 **Optimization:**

 * Do feature selection & hyperparameter optimization using Cross-Entropy optimization & Elite optimization